IDAES/idaes-pse/docs_rst/developer/repos.rst

 Github, on the web, for people who have been added to the IDAES developer team in the IDAES “organization” (See `About Github organizations <https://help.github.com/articles/about-organizations/>`_).
+If you are a member of the IDAES team and not in the IDAES Github organization, please contact one of the core developers.
 The `idaes-pse` repository will be visible to anyone, even people without a Github account.